Connor-Bernard/rainborepo/README.md

 ### Rapid API Key

 To get your Rapid API key, [sign up for Rapid API](https://rapidapi.com/) and use the API key provided.

+### TMDB Access Token

+To get your TMDB access token, [sign up for TMDB API](https://developer.themoviedb.org/reference/intro/authentication#api-key-quick-start) and use the access token provided.

 ## Starting the app